What you get

 Operators do not need to copy plate numbers from video.
 The system creates a text event automatically.

-If only a few characters are known, search can be narrowed by time, camera and direction.
+If only a few characters are known, results can be narrowed by time, camera and direction.

 Read plates can be checked against allowlists, blocklists or temporary visitor permissions.